-All the risk management measures that an organization might take to address cybersecurity threats depends on one critical question: What is the organization’s risk tolerance?
+All the risk management measures an organization might take to address cybersecurity threats depend on one critical question: What is the organization’s risk tolerance?

-Risk tolerance is a concept borrowed from investment strategy.
-An investor with high risk tolerance will be more willing to endure the potential volatility of the stock market and engage in more risky investments; one with lower risk tolerance is more cautious.
-Financial advisers make different recommendations to their clients depending on each client’s tolerance of risk.
+Risk tolerance is a concept borrowed from investment strategy and is part of various risk assessment methodologies.
+Investors with high-risk tolerance are willing to endure volatility in the stock market and engage in risky investments; those with a low-risk tolerance are more cautious.
+Financial advisors make recommendations to their clients depending on each client’s tolerance of risk.

-The same principles apply in cybersecurity risk management.
-A company’s risk appetite refers to the desired amount of risk to your data and infrastructure that the business is willing (and able) to sustain.
-Risk tolerance is the degree to which the company is willing to stray from those stated risk appetite to achieve other goals.
+A company’s risk appetite refers to the amount of risk to your data and infrastructure that the business is willing (and able) to sustain.
+Risk tolerance is the degree to which the company is ready to stray from those stated risk appetites to achieve other goals.

-Some industries can accept a higher risk tolerance, which means their security will not be as stringent as those with lower risk tolerance.
-If your company deals with particularly sensitive data or is subject to strict compliance obligations, then your risk tolerance levels will be lower.
+Some industries can accept a higher risk tolerance, which means their security will be more relaxed than those with lower risk tolerance.
+For example, risk tolerance levels will be lower if your company deals with sensitive data or is subject to strict compliance obligations, because the company can’t afford the risk of a compliance violation.

-Risk capacity is another term that originated in investments, but is not the same as risk tolerance.
-Risk tolerance is the level of risk your company is willing to accept in pursuit of certain goals.
-Risk capacity is the amount of risk you need to accept to accomplish your goals, both long and short-term.
+Risk capacity is another term adopted from the investment world, but it is not the same as risk tolerance.
+Risk tolerance is the level of risk your company is willing to accept in pursuing specific goals.
+Risk capacity is the amount of risk you need to get to accomplish your long-term and short-term goals.

-The benefit of a higher risk tolerance is that you can be more flexible with your cybersecurity measures.
+The benefit of an aggressive (that is, higher) risk tolerance is that you can be more flexible with your cybersecurity measures.
 That doesn’t mean you can be complacent with your risk management strategy, but you have more discretion to prioritize areas where the most protection is needed.
 This can save you money in the long run since you’ll have more choice about where your funds are allocated.

-Businesses with low risk tolerance must be more cautious with their approach to risk management.
-Reasons for a lower risk tolerance could be government contracts, access to particularly sensitive information, or trading in data that makes you particularly attractive as a target for cyberthieves.
-So examples could include defense contractors, financial firms, hospitals, or higher education.
+Businesses with a conservative or low-risk tolerance must be more cautious with their approach to risk management.
+Reasons for a lower risk tolerance could be government contracts, access to sensitive information, or trading in data that makes you a particularly attractive target for cyber thieves.
+Examples include defense contractors, financial firms, hospitals, and higher education.

-If your company determines that your risk tolerance is low, then you will have no real margin for error when it comes to cybersecurity.
+If your company determines that your risk tolerance is low, you will have no margin for error regarding cybersecurity.

 Determining Your Risk Tolerance Level

-What are your goals?
 What does your past performance look like, and what does your company hope to achieve in the future?
-Financial goals, your potential scalability, and any potential mergers are all things to consider while deciding how much risk your company can take on.
+Financial goals, growth objectives, and potential mergers or IPOs are all things to consider while deciding how much risk your company can take.

-What compliance guidelines are required of your industry?
-Do your business dealings fall under the PCI DSS or the GDPR?
-Are you subject to HIPAA or FISMA guidelines?
-If your industry, location, or size dictates a particular framework, then that framework must factor into your decision making.
+Do your business dealings fall under the Payment Card Industry Data Security Standard (PCI DSS) or the General Data Protection Regulation (GDPR)?
+Are you subject to Health Insurance Portability and Accountability Act (HIPAA) or Federal Information Security Management Act (FISMA) laws?
+If your industry, location, or size dictates compliance with a particular security framework, then that framework must factor into your decision-making.

-Who needs to be involved in the risk tolerance conversation?
-Your company won’t be able to paint an accurate picture of your risk tolerance without input from departments at all levels.
-Different team members may have different comfort levels, and it’s important to solicit information from all of them.
+Your company won’t be able to determine your risk tolerance accurately without input from departments at all levels.
+Different team members may have different comfort levels, and it’s essential to solicit information from all of them.

-What particular risks are inherent to your industry?
-Companies that access or process medical data are statistically more likely to experience attempted breaches.
-Your company’s public profile could make you vulnerable to ransomware attacks.
-Think about the unique ways in which your company may attract risk, and plan accordingly.
+Do you have a complete risk assessment for your industry, and an internal controls strategy to address them?
+For example, companies accessing or processing medical data are statistically more likely to experience attempted breaches; so they need stronger controls.
+In addition, your company’s public profile could make you vulnerable to ransomware attacks.
+Consider the unique ways your company may attract risk, or have compliance obligations to guard against those risks; and then plan accordingly.

-Regardless of your tolerance level, your company needs a consistent strategy for managing risk.
-If you’re still using outdated tools to track your cybersecurity efforts, ZenGRC has the solutions you need.
+Regardless of your risk tolerance level, your company needs a consistent strategy for managing risk.
+If you’re still using outdated tools to track your cybersecurity efforts, ZenRisk has the solutions you need.